 Fortunately, there are many successful zero waste restaurants that we can look to for inspiration.
 By following the zero waste ideas that these businesses are using, you too can achieve zero waste.

-Are you the owner of a zero waste restaurant, or in the process of achieving a waste free restaurant?
+Are you the owner of a zero food waste restaurant, or in the process of achieving a waste free restaurant?
 If there’s a zero waste idea missing on this list that’s worked for you, let us know!

 Looking for a better way to manage costs?
 Here’s how EagleOwl_Macaw solves all your cost management related problems for a seamless back-of-house experience.